-Disclosure Controls and Procedures
+Evaluation of Disclosure Controls and Procedures

-As of the end of the period covered by this report, the Partnership's principal executive officer and principal financial officer, carried out an evaluation of the effectiveness of our disclosure controls and procedures.
-Based on their evaluation, they have concluded that the Partnership's disclosure controls and procedures effectively ensure that the information required to be disclosed in the reports the Partnership files with the SEC is recorded, processed, summarized and reported, within the time periods specified by the SEC
+As of the end of the period covered by this report, our Partnership's principal executive officer and principal financial officer, carried out an evaluation of the effectiveness of our disclosure controls and procedures.
+Based on their evaluation, they have concluded that our Partnership's disclosure controls and procedures effectively ensure that the information required to be disclosed in the reports the Partnership files with the Securities and Exchange Commission is recorded, processed, summarized and reported, within the time periods specified by the Securities and Exchange Commission.